applied-material-modeling/pyzag/README.md

 with $x$ the model *state* (the unknowns to solve for) and $p$ the model *parameters*.
 Given the model and an *initial condition* $x_0$ we can define a sequence $\mathcal{X} = \left(x_0, x_1, \ldots, x_n \right)$ by recursively solving the nonlinear equation for $x_n$.

-While this form seems abstract, it actually practically describes a large number of interesting and useful models.
+While this form seems abstract, it actually describes a large number of interesting and useful models.
 For example, consider the ordinary differential equation defined by

 $$\dot{x} = g\left(x; p \right)$$